rohinarora/CUDA/1. Programming Model, GPU Architecture/Slides/readme.md

   * asynchronous call.
 Cuda calls from host device are asynchronous.
 Host code keeps running parallely to Cuda code
 * slide 11
   * cudaMemcpy has **const** void* src pointer. don't want to modify src data
+  * note **void**** devPtr.
+Very good - https://stackoverflow.com/questions/12936986/why-does-cudamalloc-use-pointer-to-pointer , https://stackoverflow.com/questions/7989039/use-of-cudamalloc-why-the-double-pointer
 * slide 13.
   * Grid has blocks.
 Blocks have threads.
 Threads run the kernel code
-  * Slide 13 shows 2D blocks
+  * Slide 13 shows 2D blocks and 2D grid
   * We see here 6 blocks each with 15 threads.
 Total 90 threads
   * Slide 13.
 GridDim.X=3, GridDim.Y=2. blockDim.x=5, blockDim.y=3.
 If blockDim.z not defined, but its implicitly assigned as 1.
 15 threads in the block.
 In general, number of threads in a block= (blockDim.x)\*(blockDim.y)\*(blockDim.z).
   * CUDA core is much simpler than a CPU core.
 Hence can have thousands of CUDA cores on a GPU chip